gabrielemariotti/AndroidStudioTemplate/README.md

 # Android Studio Templates

+A small collection of Android Studio templates for Android development.

+To use these templates you will need Android Studio.
+Copy the appropriate folders into <androidStudio-folder>/plugins/android/lib/templates/ and they will appear in the project explorer context menu under: **New > **

+### SwipeRefreshLayout

-**SwipeRefreshLayout**: Creates a new blank activity with a SwipeRefreshLayout.
+Creates a new blank activity with a SwipeRefreshLayout.

 Copy `SwipeRefreshLayout` folder in your Android Studio installation in this folder: ${AndroidStudio}/plugins/android/lib/templates/activities